 Without all the fluff, this is what we recommend if you want to learn Levantine Arabic.

-- For beginners/those brushing up/adapting from another kind of Arabic: Colloquial Arabic.
+- For beginners/those brushing up/adapting from another kind of Arabic: Colloquial Levantine Arabic by Routledge Books.
 It is an excellent and easy book to use, affordably priced, available as an eBook or physical book, and all the audio is online.

 - To build a lot of vocabulary: Matthew Aldrich’s Levantine Colloquial Arabic Vocabulary.
 So many words, all with phonetic pronunciation, Arabic lettering, and even an audio guide to listen to every single word and sample sentence in your own time!
 He has lots of books; I also like his interviews with regular people speaking Levantine Arabic, which helps you talk about yourself (which we all do a lot), in Shwayy ‘an Haali.